 Sign up to our newsletter to save up to 500$ on our unique trips.

-Monaco cathedral is the resting place of numerous members of the Grimaldi family – Monaco’s royal family – including Grace Kelly and Prince Rainier.
-The cathedral itself was built in gorgeous light limestone from La Turbie, nearby in France and its interior houses an impressive Carrara marble altar.
-Very much still a central point in the Monaco community, from September to June every Sunday at 10 a.m., mass is sung by The Monaco Boys Choir and the Choir of Monaco Cathedral, on Sundays at 10am between September to June.
+Monaco Cathedral is the resting place of numerous members of the Grimaldi family – Monaco’s royals – including the film-star Grace Kelly and her husband Prince Rainier.
+The cathedral was built in gorgeous light limestone from nearby La Turbie in France, and its interior displays an impressive Carrara marble altar.
+Still a central point in the Monaco community, there’s the chance to join a mass, sung by the Monaco Boys Choir and the Choir of Monaco Cathedral, on Sundays at 10am between September to June.

-We all love a dip in the ocean, especially the Mediterranean, and happily Monaco’s man-made beach, Larvotto, is made up of both a private and free, public area.
-The only real difference between the two is that the private area allows you to hire loungers and parasols from the beach club.
+Monaco’s man-made beach, Larvotto, consists of a private zone and a free public area – although the only real difference between the two is that the private area allows you to hire loungers and parasols from the beach club.
 The sand is imported fine gravel, making the whole stretch feel tidy and polished like the city itself.
-Expect crowded summer days here; like the rest of the beaches on the French Riviera, everyone is people watching rather than cooling off in the clear waters.
+Like the rest of the beaches on the French Riviera, everyone is people watching rather than cooling off in the clear Mediterranean.